Captains Expectations

 - Good

-captains will take the time to not only lead with their play on the
+captains will take the time to not only lead with their

 court but

-to also observe their team to get a sense of their player's strengths
+to also observe their team to get a sense of their

 and